priendeau/Fnct.d/README.rst

 .. code:: shell

  ### Script is called change_cpu_state, it's goal mentionned early does depend of file presence inside /root/sysctl/.cpuXXXXX , The investigator have found 2 cores inside /sys/devices/system/cpu and properly declare them having governor changeable and frequency changeable.
-Notice Logged inside this user it only start that script ( with properly configured fnct.D ).
+Notice Logged inside this user it only start that script ( with properly configured Fnct.D ).
 Afterall it's mainstream, you do test or final test-case, Like my python user it load idle over stripped-down mate or gnome or enriched xfce and python script are simply going faster .
  #!/bin/bash

  ROOT_PWD_MAIN=/root/sysctl